raymondji/commitstack/README.md

 ## Comparison with other tools

+Good overview of the available tools: https://graphite.dev/stacking.
+Find one that speaks to you!

 https://github.com/spacedentist/spr
+- API is based on phabricator (one commit per PR)
 - only works with Github
 - requires Github personal access token
-- API is based on phabricator (strictly one commit per PR)

 https://graphite.dev/
 - paid SaaS